MozUP/Student-Projects/README.md

 # Student-Projects
-All the projects in this repository are student projects :)
+All the projects in this repository are student projects by Mozilla UP Community Members :)